My Wife's Murder: Plot

-Police Inspector Tejpal Randhawa (Boman Irani) is assigned to investigate the case of the dead woman whose body is recovered from a small pond.
+Police Inspector Tejpal Randhawa is assigned to investigate the case of the dead woman whose body is recovered from a small pond.
 Insp.
-Tejpal checks if this matter can be linked with a missing person's report filed by Ravi Patwardhan (Anil Kapoor) and his father-in-law.
-The dead woman is identified as Sheela (Suchitra Krishnamoorthy), Ravi's wife.
-According to Ravi, Sheela had left their home to go to visit Shirdi along with her parents.
-When Ravi is informed by his father-in-law that she had not arrived at their house at all despite 24 hours after her departure, they take the matter seriously and Ravi accompanied his father-in-law go to the nearest police station and file a report that she is missing.
+Tejpal checks if this matter can be linked with a missing person's report filed by Ravi Patwardhan and his father-in-law.
+The dead woman is identified as Sheela, Ravi's wife.
+According to Ravi, Sheela had left their home to go visit Shirdi along with her parents.
+When Ravi is informed by his father-in-law that she had not arrived at their house at all, even 24 hours after her departure, they take the matter seriously, and Ravi accompanies his father-in-law to the nearest police station and files a report that she is missing.
 Insp.
 Tejpal concludes that Sheela was waylaid on her way to her parents' house by person(s) unknown, beaten, and her body was left in the pond.
 But this case puzzles him, as there was no apparent motive for unknown person(s) to waylay her, as no money was taken and her body did not show any sign of sexual molestation.
 Taking these facts into consideration, Insp.
 Tejpal starts to disbelieve and suspect Ravi.
-Ravi's assistant Reena,(Nandana Sen) tries to help Ravi.
-However, her involvement makes the matter worse for her and her boy-friend Raj, (Rajesh Kapoor), who suspects her to have a relation with her boss Ravi.
+Ravi's assistant Reena tries to help Ravi.
+However, her involvement makes the matter worse for her and her boyfriend Raj, who suspects her to have a relationship with Ravi.
 The movie then takes the audience through a thrilling tale of how Tejpal chases down the fleeing Ravi and ultimately ascertains the truth behind Sheela's murder.